Locations of photos & videos

 What's an estimated location?

-Google Photos might estimate a location using information such as your Google Location History, which is stored in your Google account.
+Google Photos might estimate a location using information such as your Google Location History (if turned on), which is stored in your Google Account.

 How do I remove an estimated location from a photo?